( Parentified Daughters )

 2) Alternatively, they meet fire with fire, control with counter control, and wage all-out defiance of their mother’s control- Alcohol and drug abuse, promiscuity, or random rule-breaking.
 Finally, in a perfect dysfunctional storm, they express their rage in a way that will cause them to feel shame and guilt, resulting in a return to mother “who knows best.”

 Frequently, parentified daughters go underground and hide their acting out behaviors.
 As a result, they continue to feel ashamed of themselves and don’t have a complete understanding of their actions.

 Because of the built-up rage at having been unfairly handed a role that wasn’t theirs, to begin with, coupled with crippling guilt at betraying mom, some daughters act out in ways that express that rage while making them feel bad about themselves.

 A perfect storm of enmeshment, rage, guilt, and betrayal results in a cycle that ends with the daughter’s return to her partnership with mom.
 Neither response, either internalizing the battle or throwing themselves into an external battle, help them gain independence they can feel good about

 What happens when the parentified daughter has her own daughter?

-Both the complacent daughter and the former rebel are likely to return to the fold without having fully established themselves as separate adults.
-Life may feel bleached of its vibrancy and the adult good daughter may not know why.
+Both the complacent daughter and the former rebel are likely to return to the fold without fully establishing themselves as separate adults.
+Life may feel bleached of its vibrancy, and the adult good daughter may not know why.

-If mom stays at the center of her emotional life her adult daughter will have a hard time establishing and maintaining a full sexual and emotionally intimate relationship with her adult partner.
+If mom stays at the center of her emotional life, her adult daughter will have difficulty establishing and maintaining a full sexual and emotionally intimate relationship with her adult partner.
 Sadly, without awareness, she will also have difficulty letting her daughter fly guilt-free into her own life.
 Yet, with awareness and hard work, the cycle can be broken.

 It is never too late to live fully into your own life.